 When Are Display Energy Certificates (DEC) Required?

-Similar to an EPC, buildings are rated on a scale from A (most efficient) to G (least efficient) and must be accompanied by a recommendation report outlining methods to further reduce energy consumption.
-Display energy certificates are legally required for buildings that are fully or partially occupied by a public authority and are frequently visited by the public, with a total operational floor area exceeding 250 square metres.
+Display energy certificates are legally required for buildings in England and Wales that are fully or partially occupied by a public authority and are frequently visited by the public, with a total operational floor area exceeding 250 square metres.

 Our Display Energy Certificate Services